Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

 So, who were these heroes who engendered such praise?

 Let me tell you their story using their own words.
-You will see why we chose their arrival as the date of “our true founding” and why that decision says everything about who we were, who we are, and who we wish to be as a nation.
+You will see why we chose their arrival as the date of “our true founding” and why that decision says everything about who we were, who we are, and who we aspire to be.

 Saints and Strangers